 Cause and Effect diagram is one of seven basic quality tool, you can watch and listen to the live video presentation on Seven Basic Tools of Quality here:

-Enroll to our FREE PMP® Introductory Program to learn more about PMP® certification Enroll to our FREE PMI-PBA® Introductory Program to learn more about PMI-PBA® certification
+Enroll to our FREE PMP® Certification Introductory Program to learn more about PMP® certification Enroll to our FREE PMI-PBA® Certification Introductory Program to learn more about PMI-PBA® certification